Carnage (2011 film): Production

 Although set in Brooklyn, New York, the film was shot in Paris, because of Polanski's fugitive status.
 The opening and closing scenes, ostensibly filmed in Brooklyn Bridge Park, were shot in France against a green screen.
 Polanski's son Elvis, seen only in long shots in the opening and closing scenes, portrays the Cowans' son.
-Actress Julie Adams (famous for Creature from the Black Lagoon) voices Alan Cowan's secretary on the phone, and was a dialect coach for Waltz.

-The apartment, in which almost the whole film takes place, was designed in a sound studio on the outskirts of Paris.
-Production designer Dean Tavoularis placed a priority on making the set look authentically American, having numerous products and appliances shipped from the US, and renting American ironmongery for the doors.
+The actress Julie Adams voices Alan Cowan's secretary on the phone and was a dialect coach for Waltz.
+The apartment, in which almost all of the film takes place, was designed in a sound studio on the outskirts of Paris.
+Production designer Dean Tavoularis placed a priority on making the set look authentically American, having numerous products and appliances shipped from the US and renting American ironmongery for the doors.

 Release

 The film premiered at the 68th Venice International Film Festival.
 The film was released in the United States on 16 December 2011 by Sony Pictures Classics.